Aračinovo crisis: Halting of operations

 According to General Pande Petrovski, who was in charge of the operation, on 25 June at 9:00 in the morning, he was called by the President and was told to halt the operation.
 Petrovski, however, ordered the assault to continue.
 At 12:45 the president telephoned general Petrovski again and said:

 General I want until 13:00 all of your activities in Aračinovo to be halted, and you will go to hotel "Belvi" to meet with NATO envoys.
 Don't you dare use the aviation, don't play games, I already explained what's the matter!.

 Petrovski ordered a halt to military activities by security forces and headed towards hotel "Belvi" where he encountered television crews, foreign diplomats, government representatives, and representatives of the President's cabinet.
 He was informed that everyone was awaiting the arrival of Javier Solana at 16:00.

 During the meeting held the same day with EU's senior foreign policy official, Javier Solana, the Macedonian government agreed to stop completely their military activities in Aračinovo, and to let the NLA insurgents leave the encircled village.
 After talks between President Boris Trajkovski and Javier Solana, the Macedonian government officially announced that it had ended its offensive against the NLA in Aračinovo.
 According to western media reports the talks were apparently "extremely acrimonious", with the Macedonian security forces reluctant to abandon a battle they were convinced that they were going to win.

 It was agreed that the evacuation of the insurgents would be conducted with logistical support from U.S. military servicemen of the 101st Airborne Division.
 It was also agreed by the government that during the evacuation, the insurgents would take their weapons, and their dead and wounded with them.
 The details of the logistics of the evacuation were organised by the USA special envoy for the Balkans, Peter Feith.
 The evacuation started at 17:00 and was conducted by U.S. Army personnel from the American contingent within KFOR in Kosovo which were based at Camp Able Sentry at the Skopje International Airport.
 The U.S. servicemen tasked with the evacuation of the NLA insurgents passed Macedonian and entered the village, taking with them all of the NLA members that were in the village.
 On their way towards the evacuation route, however, they stumbled upon roadblocks placed by groups of ethnic Macedonian civilians that were protesting the evacuation.
 After the government sent representatives to talk to the civilians, they agreed to lift the roadblocks and allow the convoy to proceed as planned.
 The convoy transported the insurgents to the village of Nikushtak, on NLA controlled territory.

-The following day, the Macedonian troops entered Aracinovo, thus removing the strategic threat to the capital.
+The following day, the Macedonian troops entered Aračinovo, thus removing the strategic threat to the capital.